iluvjava/Maths/Notebook 2.0/AMATH 503/Helmholtz Equation in a Cylinder.md

 R(0) \ne \pm \infty
 $$

-The Radial component at ceter axis of the Cylinder is bounded!
+The Radial component at center axis of the Cylinder is bounded!

 ---
 ### **Solving the ODEs of Bessel's Equation**